 So far, you may be more optimistic about your Wi-Fi, but here are some technical facts you may need to know about Wi-Fi and Ethernet:

-Wi-Fi standards such as 802.11ac and 802.11n provide maximum speed of 866.7 Mb / s and 150 Mb / s respectively.
+Wi-Fi standards such as 802.11ac and 802.11n provide a maximum speed of 866.7 Mb / s and 150 Mb / s respectively.
 But it is hard for you to realize that a large part of this bandwidth because it is also used by our Wi-Fi router for other purposes.
 Similarly, there are standards for Ethernet cables, such as CAT5, CAT5e, CAT6 cables, etc., all of them belong to patch cables.
 In theory, if you have CAT6 cable, wired Ethernet connection can provide up to 10 Gb / s rate.

 If you are a gamer, you must know how annoying delays are in online games.
 Moreover, it is obvious that Ethernet provides the advantage of lower latency in the war between Wi-Fi and Ethernet.
 Because when the Wi-Fi connection is sent around your home, your router uses radio waves.
 The strength and consistency of these radio waves can be reduced by obstructions in your home, interference from other devices, and the distance between your router and the connected device.
-These issues can cause the latency.
+These issues can cause latency.

-Intruding Wi-Fi networks is easier to access than having an access to physical cables.
+Intruding Wi-Fi networks is easier to access than having access to physical cables.
 Data on Ethernet can only be physically accessed to device access to the network.
 These devices, including laptops at one end and routers at the other end, need be protected by firewalls.
 With Wi-Fi, the data is in the air.
 If you are using an open network, all the data you send and receive can be intercepted, including personal information and login details.